zeo210/jArchive_Scrape/README.md

 # jArchive_Scrape
-This program is a webscraper that produces CVS files of clues and answers from Jeopardy!
+This program is a webscraper that produces CVS files of clues and answers from Jeopardy! from the jArchive website.

 The goal of this program create easy to use resource of Jeopardy! clues and answers.